 Both Glencanisp and Drumrunie have ecologically important fragments of ancient native woods, remnants of the 'Great Wood of Assynt'.
 Drumrunie in particular has a number of woods designated as Natura 2000 sites, giving them the highest level of protection available under UK and EU legislation.
-Red and Roe deer are considered by Scottish Natural Heritage and the Deer Commission of Scotland to be damaging these woods and Assynt Foundation has entered into a Section 7 agreement with the Deer Commission and a Management Agreement with Scottish Natural Heritage to carry out a significant cull of the red deer on Drumrunie.
-Our intention is to bring the red deer density down from a current density of around 8 deer per km2 to around 3 deer per km2 by 2009.
-This should allow the natural regeneration of the woods without the need for fencing.
+Red and Roe deer are considered by Scottish Natural Heritage to be damaging these woods, preventing regeneration by browsing of young seedlings.

 One of our main priorities is bringing the entire Drumrunie Estate back into healthy condition as far as the woods and other habitats are concerned.
-We are legally obliged to do this and whoever had bought the estates would have had to do the same.
+We are legally obliged to do this.

-The birchwoods have not regenerated for over 40 years and are therefore dying.
-Half the woods have disappeared within the last 100years.
-These woods are of European importance and are part of the Inverpolly Special Area of Conservation.
-They have taken 10,000 years to evolve and now because of overgrazing by deer they are disappearing.
-Ironic, as the woods are the natural home of the deer.
+The birchwoods have not regenerated for over 50 years and are therefore dying.
+Half the woods have disappeared within the last 100 years.
+These woods are of European importance and are part of the Inverpolly Special Area of Conservation

 Woods are not just the trees that make its shape.
 In the north-west these woods are a tiny remnant of a much larger temperate rainforest.
 They have a special microclimate of high humidity that is perfect for many types of moss, liverworts, ferns, and lichens.
 A few of these are only found in the west of Scotland.
 The more open the woods become the less the effect of the microclimate.
 We have some wood ants, speckled wood butterflies, pine martens, wild hyacinth, primroses and treecreepers.
 Where are the blackcock, the woodpeckers and red squirrels that could be living here if the woods were really thriving?
 Where are the people that could be using and enjoying the woods?

-Over the next few years we will be learning about the natural dynamic of these woods.
+Over the comming decades we will be learning more about the natural and human dynamics of woods, fences and deer.
 We should not be expecting them to remain in the same place for ever.
-Apparently birchwoods want to creep across the hill!
-It will be fascinating to look at the old maps and records of land-use, to seek out places where trees have disappeared but ground flora and woodland soils remain and to make every effort to allow the woods to revolve back into a temperate rainforest.
+Birchwoods want to creep across the hill!
+It is fascinating to look at the old maps and records of land-use, to seek out places where trees have disappeared but ground flora and woodland soils remain and to make every effort to allow the woods to revolve back into a temperate rainforest.